 Banchory's catchment area has been designated an area of educational priority which entitles additional resources which ensures good staff/pupil ratio.

 You can refer to our school handbook and our Primary School and ELC standards and quality reports by following the links given.

-The nursery class was opened in August 1998 and offers 20 mixed provision places in the morning and 20 mixed provision places in the afternoon.
-Our nursery offers 1140 hours of funded early learning and childcare.
+Our ELC Centre offers 20 mixed provision places in the morning and 20 mixed provision places in the afternoon.
+We offer 1140 hours of funded early learning and childcare.

 The addition of the ELC Centre has been an asset to the school both in the preparation for primary education and in many aspects of early intervention.